gusaaaaa/SupernovaController/README.md

     I3C_TARGET_READ     = 2
 ```

-* The target address (c_uint8): indicates the dynamic address of the Supernova that sent the notification (useful if we have more than one in the bus and we want to easily identify which one sent it).
-* The memory address (c_uint8 or c_uint16 depending on the memory layout): memory address where the transfer started to work with.
+* The memory_address (c_uint8 or c_uint16 depending on the memory layout) indicates the memory address where the transfer started to work with.
-* The transfer length (c_uint16): the length, in bytes, of the data transfered.
+* The transfer_length (c_uint16) represents the length, in bytes, of the data transferred.
-* The USB result indicates if there was an error on the USB module or not.
+* The usb_result indicates if there was an error on the USB module or not.
 It holds a value belonging to UsbCommandResponseStatus:

 ```python
 class UsbCommandResponseStatus(Enum):